Menu

 year6@allsaints-harwich.essex.sch.uk

-Here's some information about what we have lined up for you all in Year 6!
+Here's some information about what we have lined up for the summer term.

 Maths

-In Maths this term, we will be focusing on some new maths units as we introduce the children to ratio and algebra.
-We will then move onto building further on the children's previous learning on decimals, statistics (data) and percentages.
+In Maths this term, we will be focusing on some new maths units as we introduce the children to pie charts as part of our statistics units and leading on to properties of shapes, angles and coordinates.
 As always, we will still continue to practice the four operations- addition, subtraction, multiplication and division- to make sure that the children are still very confident with these methods and can apply their knowledge for problems solving activities.

 English